Mata Hari: Trial

 Zelle's principal interrogator, who grilled her relentlessly, was Captain Pierre Bouchardon; he later prosecuted her at trial.
 Bouchardon established that much of the Mata Hari persona was invented.
-Far from being a Javanese princess, Zelle was a white Dutch person, which he used as evidence of her dubious and dishonest character at her trial.
+Far from being a Javanese princess, Zelle was a white Dutch national, a fact he used as evidence of her dubious and dishonest character at her trial.
 Zelle admitted to Bouchardon that she had accepted 20,000 francs from a German diplomat and former lover as reimbursement for belongings taken from her by the German Imperial authorities.
 Bouchardon claimed that this was, in fact, payment to her for spying for Germany.
-In the meantime, Ladoux had been preparing a case against his former agent by casting all of her activities in the worst possible light, going so far as to engage in evidence tampering.
+In the meantime, Captain Ladoux had been preparing a case against his former agent by casting all of her activities in the worst possible light, going so far as to engage in evidence tampering.

 Scapegoat

-In 1917, France had been badly shaken by the Great Mutinies of the French Army in the spring of 1917 following the failure of the Nivelle Offensive and massive strikes.
-France might have collapsed from war exhaustion.
-Having one German spy on whom everything that went wrong with the war could be blamed was convenient for the French government.
-Mata Hari seemed the perfect scapegoat.
+Following the failures of the Nivelle Offensive and massive strikes, France was badly shaken by the Great Mutinies of the French Army in the spring of 1917.
+The country was close to collapsing from war exhaustion.
+Having one German spy to blame for everything that went wrong with the war was convenient for the French government, and Mata Hari seemed the perfect scapegoat.
 The case against her received maximum publicity in the French press and led to her importance being greatly exaggerated.
-The Canadian historian Wesley Wark stated in a 2014 interview that Mata Hari was never an important spy but a scapegoat for French military failures that had nothing to do with her.
-Wark stated: "They needed a scapegoat, and she was a notable target for scapegoating."
+The Canadian historian Wesley Wark stated in a 2014 interview that Mata Hari was never an important spy and the French military failures had nothing to do with her: "They needed a scapegoat, and she was a notable target for scapegoating."
 The British historian Julie Wheelwright stated: "She really did not pass on anything that you couldn't find in the local newspapers in Spain."
 Wheelwright described Zelle as "an independent woman, a divorcée, a citizen of a neutral country, a courtesan, and a dancer, which made her a perfect scapegoat for the French, who were then losing the war.
 She was held up as an example of what might happen if your morals were too loose."

 Claiming her innocence, Zelle wrote letters to the Dutch Ambassador in Paris.
 "My international connections are due [to] my work as a dancer, nothing else.
 Because I really did not spy, it is terrible that I cannot defend myself."
 A difficult moment for Mata Hari during the trial occurred when her lover Maslov—by now deeply embittered as a result of losing his eye in combat—declined to testify for her and told her that he did not care whether she was convicted.
 When Zelle learned that Maslov had abandoned her, she fainted.